Table of Contents

 Studio-grade FX and Valve Reactor circuit

 The Korg SV-2 features a Valve Reactor circuit. which adds warmth and fatness for each sound.
 As far as the effects go, they include a 3-band EQ, red compressor, treble boost, u-vibe, vibrato, tremolo, and VOX wah.

 Compared To Its Competition

 In comparison to its competition, I believe that the Korg SV-2 is up there with some of the options on the market.
-One that is very similar in price and sound is the Yamaha CP88.
+If you’re looking to compare it to other keyboards, I would recommend looking at the Yamaha CP88.

 With this being said, I may prefer the CP88 key-bed over the SV-2, however, there are features I like more on the SV-2.